Frequently Asked Questions

 Yes.
 Some of our members may be unaware of these two policies, and we would like to correct any misunderstandings.
 It is important to us that the public is given an accurate and clear portrayal of our connection to each member and the nature of that relationship.

-[go to top]
+[back to top]

 I visited the dojo of a person claiming to be affiliated with the SMAA.
 Can you help me verify his level of teaching certification and rank?

 Yes.
-We have fairly accurate computer records of our various members, both past and present, as well as the ranks that each person has received from us.
+We have accurate computer records of our various members, past and present, as well as the ranks that each person has received from us.
 We cannot, on the other hand, verify ranking that one of our members may have received from another organization.

-[go to top]
+[back to top]

 Do you have dojo charters or dojo memberships?

-No. We deal with each member as an individual, and we collect only modest dues from each member.
+No. We deal with every member as an individual, and we collect only modest dues from each member.
 Members need not pay any sort fee, annually or otherwise, to have their dojo registered with the SMAA.
 In short, we recognize individuals not schools.

-[go to top]
+[back to top]

 I'm looking for other SMAA members near where I live.
 Can you give me contact information for other members near me?